-Poor birth outcomes have a disproportionately strong impact in the Medicaid population, and MAP discussed in detail the downstream negative effects of births resulting from unintended and/ or closely spaced pregnancies.
-Consequences associated with these types of pregnancies include inadequate or delayed prenatal care, premature birth, and low birthweight, among others.23 Medicaid covers more than half of hospital stays related to short gestation, low birth weight, or inadequate fetal growth.24 Breastfeeding carries many health benefits for mothers and babies, as well as potential economic and environmental benefits for communities.
-Among the known health benefits are balanced nutritional intake, some protection against common childhood infections, and better survival during the first year of life, including a lower risk of Sudden Infant Death Syndrome.25 Similarly, increased access to high-quality care between pregnancies can reduce the risk of pregnancy-related complications, including maternal and infant mortality.26 also one of the most common chronic diseases.
-Asthma prevalence increased from 7.3 percent in 2001 to 8.4 percent in 2010.27 In 2010, an estimated 25.7 million people had asthma: 18.7 million adults aged 18 and over, and 7 million children aged 0-17 years.28 Children aged 0-17 years had higher asthma prevalence (9.5 percent) than adults aged 18 and over (7.7 percent) for the period 2008-2010.29 During its 2015 review, MAP received comments that alternative asthma medication management measures, NQF #1800 Asthma Medication Ratio (AMR) and NQF #0548 Suboptimal Asthma Control (SAC) and Absence of Controller Therapy (ACT), may be superior to NQF #1799 Medication Management for People with Asthma.
+Poor birth outcomes have a disproportionately strong impact in the Medicaid population, and MAP discussed in detail the downstream negative effects of births resulting from unintended and/or closely spaced pregnancies.
+Risks associated with these types of pregnancies include inadequate or delayed prenatal care, premature birth, and low birthweight, among others.22 Medicaid covers more than half of hospital stays related to short gestation, low birth weight, or inadequate fetal growth.23 Breastfeeding carries many health benefits for mothers and babies, as well as potential economic and environmental benefits for communities.
+Among the known health benefits are balanced nutritional intake, some protection against common childhood infections, and better survival during the first year of life, including a lower risk of Sudden Infant Death Syndrome.24 Similarly, increased access to high-quality care between pregnancies can reduce the risk of pregnancy-related complications, including maternal and infant mortality.25

+Similar to SCD, asthma imposes significant burden on patients, families, and society, and it is also one of the most common chronic diseases.
+Asthma prevalence increased from 7.3 percent in 2001 to 8.4 percent in 2010.26 In 2010, an estimated 25.7 million people had asthma: 18.7 million adults aged 18 and over, and 7 million children aged 0-17 years.27 Children aged 0-17 years had higher asthma prevalence (9.5 percent) than adults aged 18 and over (7.7 percent) for the period 2008-2010.28 During its 2015 review, MAP received comments that alternative asthma medication management measures, NQF #1800 Asthma Medication Ratio (AMR) and NQF #0548 Suboptimal Asthma Control (SAC) and Absence of Controller Therapy (ACT), may be superior to NQF #1799 Medication Management for People with Asthma.
 Because MAP did not have the opportunity to conduct a detailed review of the suggested measures prior to issuing the 2015 recommendations, MAP decided to examine all of the asthma measures during this year's annual review of the Child and Adult Core Sets.
 MAP reviewed and discussed each measure and concluded that NQF #1800 did not have a significant advantage over NQF #1799, so MAP did not support having two measures in this area given that measurement gaps persist in other important topic areas.